viktoriia-sweden/SimpleCalculator/README.md

 "File" mode is used when file is provided as an argument.
 If users enter more than 1 argument, only the 1st will be used.
 If file is not found, the program will be opened in "Console" mode.
 "Console" mode is used when file is not provided as an argument or not found.

-## Syntax
+## Commands

-* Register: Any alphanumerical input.
-Allowed symbols are A-Z, a-z, 0-9.
-* Operation: add, substract, or multiply.
-* Value: Either a long or a register.
-Long can be from -9,223,372,036,854,775,808 to 9,223,372,036,854,775,807, other numbers will be evaludated as register name.

-All input is case insensitive.

-### Operation
 Performs a given operation with given value on given register.
 ```
 <register> <operation> <value>
 ```

-### Print
 Evaluates and prints the value of the register.
 Numbers will be considered as a name of register.
 If register was not setup, it will returns 0.
 ```
 print <register>
 ```

-### Quit
 Exits the program.
 ```
 quit
 ```

+Where:
+* Register: Any alphanumerical input.
+Allowed symbols are A-Z, a-z, 0-9.
+* Operation: add, substract, or multiply.
+* Value: Either a long or a register.
+Long can be from -9,223,372,036,854,775,808 to 9,223,372,036,854,775,807, other numbers will be evaludated as register name.

+All input is case insensitive.

 ## Examples